 Most of us don’t think twice about backing our vehicles out of a parking spot or driveway.
 We should, thousands of children are killed or seriously injured every year by inconsiderate drivers who “just didn’t see” them.

 A quick walk around your vehicle before getting in and backing up is an easy way to help prevent a catastrophe.
-Even after a walk-around, double check all three of your mirrors before you put your vehicle in reverses.
+Even after a walk-around, double-check all three of your mirrors before you put your vehicle in reverse.

 Be extra cautious in inclement weather as small children can slip on ice and snow, becoming lodged underneath a vehicle’s tire.
 A good friend of mine accidentally ran over his young daughter in exactly that situation.